stackbit-projects/neat-rabbit-014d0/src/pages/research.md

         paper_ids:
           - J43
           - C49
-          - C50
           - C43
+          - J24
+          - J41
       - title: Programming Neuromorphic Systems
         content: >-
-          Engineering challenges like building networks of smart sensors or building brain-computer interfaces can become more tractable through the minimal power demands of our neuromorphic systems.
-This series of projects develop algorithms that leverage the intrinsic neural dynamics for broader applications like speech recognition on the edge, autonomous robotics, and neural prosthetics.
-Often, this includes an eye towards ease-of-use and good software design, with clean abstractions and a high-level user interface.
+          To exploit these codes and primitives, which define our neuromorphic hardware's instruction set and data operations, we must devise new algorithms.
+To this end, we develop a full software stack, with clean abstractions and a high-level user interface.
+We aim to solve broad engineering challenges such as migrating tasks from the datacenter to the smartphone.
+This would improve privacy, enhance user experience, and reduce carbon emissions.
         align: left
         posts:
           - blog/our_technology.md